 The speed and ease with which a deepfake can be made and deployed, as shown in this article by Ars Technica, have many worried about misuse in the near future, especially with an election on the horizon for the U.S. Many in America, including military leaders, have also weighed in with worries about the speed and ease with which the tech can be used.
 These concerns are heightened by the knowledge that deepfake technology is improving and becoming more accessible.

 This news is the latest in a series of initiatives to detect and regulate deepfake releases.
 Exactly how to handle them is an ongoing discussion.
-Twitter announced in November that it intended to draft a deepfakes policy.
+Twitter announced in November of 2019 that it intended to draft a deepfakes policy.
 Facebook released the largest known dataset of deepfakes, which includes more than 100,000 clips produced with 3,426 actors and a range of existing face-swapping techniques.
 Google, too, has contributed a dataset of deepfakes for the purposes of developing better technology to detect them.

 However, together with worries surrounding the misuse of the technology, deepfake detection is also improving.
 Teams at Microsoft Research and Peking University recently proposed Face X-Ray, a tool that recognizes whether a headshot is fake.
 The tool detects points in a headshot where one image has been blended with another to create a forgery.
 Though a step in the right direction, the researchers also state their technology cannot detect a wholly synthetic image.
 This would make it weak against adversarial samples.

-In December, Facebook announced The Deepfake Detection Challenge in conjunction with tech giants like Microsoft and Amazon.
+In December of 2019, Facebook announced The Deepfake Detection Challenge in conjunction with tech giants like Microsoft and Amazon.
 The challenge offered financial rewards for the building of technology to detect manipulated media.
 Facebook announced the results of the challenge in June, after 2,114 participants submitted more than 35,000 detection algorithms.
 The winning algorithm was able to spot deepfakes with an average accuracy of 65.18%, showing that although the detection technology is improving, it is still a challenging problem.

 As pointed out in the video above by known research scientist Károly Zsolnai-Fehér, deepfake detection models can also be used to improve deepfake creation algorithms.
 This is why although the winning algorithm of the Deepfake Detection Challenge will be released open-source, Facebook is keeping its own developing detection technology secret.